nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## User Interface Introduction

 This section provides a brief overview of the graphical user interface (GUI) components that are present in FitBook.
-These components are designed to provide an easy-to-use interface that enables users to track and improve their clients fitness goals.
+These components are designed to provide an easy-to-use interface that enables users to track and improve their clients' fitness goals.
 ![User Interface](images/interface.png)

 ### Menu Bar

 The menu bar is typically located at the top of the user interface and is primarily used for navigation purposes.
-It provides users with access to various features and functions within the application or dashboard, allowing them to easily move between different sections or pages.
+It provides users with access to various features and functions within the application or dashboard, allowing them to easily navigate between different tabs.
 The menu bar is commonly used in user guides to help users understand how to navigate and use the different features within the application.

 #### Schedule
-* 'Schedule' menu item allows you to switch to Schedule panel.
+* 'Schedule' menu item allows you to switch to the Schedule panel.

-#### Exit
-* Directly exits out of the application

 #### Exercise
 * 'Exercise' menu item allows you to switch to Exercise panel.